kabballa/PHP-UNA/README.md

 - **Memcached Cluster (Kabballa Compatible)**: [Memcached Cluster Installation Guide](https://github.com/kabballa/memcached-cluster)
 - **DragonflyDB Cluster (Kabballa Compatible)**: [DragonflyDB Cluster Installation Guide](https://github.com/kabballa/dragonflydb-cluster)

+## Predefined PHP Settings and Customization

+This script comes with predefined PHP settings, such as memory limits, upload sizes, and timezone configurations.
+These settings are hardcoded in the script.
+If you want to modify these settings, you currently need to edit the script manually.

+### Future Improvement: `.env` File for Customization

+To make customization easier, we plan to introduce support for a `.env` file.
+This file will allow users to define their own PHP settings without modifying the script directly.
+Each user will be able to set their desired values for variables like:

+- `memory_limit`
+- `upload_max_filesize`
+- `post_max_size`
+- `date.timezone`

+Stay tuned for updates on this feature!

 ## Execute the Script Using `curl`

 If you prefer not to clone the repository, you can download and execute the script interactively using the following commands: